Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 ### General guidelines on implementing integrated tests
 * Tests need to be atomic.
 Do not rely on the order in which tests will be run.
-* Do not expect anything from Sitefinity except the initial state with which Sitefinity has been installed.
+* Do not expect anything from Sitefinity CMS except the initial state with which it has been installed.
 * Always have in mind what do you want to test.
 Do not make tests just to verify that “nothing breaks”

-### How to write integration tests for Sitefinity?
+### How to write integration tests for Sitefinity CMS?
 All Integration tests should be places in assemblies that contains integration tests attribute.

 1. Create a new class in your Integration Tests project.